gabriellegall/Python_Portfolio/README.md

 ## [A/B Proportion Testing](https://github.com/gabriellegall/Python_Portfolio/blob/main/AB-proportion-testing/ab_proportion_testing.py)

 **Context** : the question of whether or not there is a significant difference between the average response of two groups in an experiment can be answered with a z-test based on the central limit theorem.
+More precisely, the proportion of response in both groups can be seen as a bernoulli random variable which average sampling distribution in known.
 The theory behind the A/B proportion testing is described in further details [my notes](https://github.com/gabriellegall/Python_Portfolio/blob/main/documentation/ab_proportion_testing.pdf)

 **Script** : this script illustrates the scipy.stats.proportions_ztest function and breaks down the theory behind it to achieve the same results.